Staircase Software for Professional and Amateur Stair Builders.

 If you want to buy the software for your business, you can, and we’ve got all the resources and expert advice on tap to make sure you get the very best out of it.
 We’ve got some big discounts available at WoodDesigner.org for you too.

-If you want to continue to use the free/member version of StairDesigner, we’ll show you how to extract the information you need to build your projects.
-With Wood Designer membership, I’m excited to say you can now continue to use this version for as long as you like, without ever having to buy.
+If you want to continue to use the free/demo version of StairDesigner, we’ll show you how to extract the information you need to build your projects.
+With a Wood Designer Premium Support subscription, I’m excited to say you can now continue to use this version for as long as you like, without ever having to buy.

 Here are a few other articles that might interest you:

 Commercial Stair Design Guidelines, Criteria and Dimensions

 Design and Building stairs